synanetics/synfhir-store/docs/linux.md

 8. Change `[DB_PORT]` to match the TCP/IP port that the target postgres instance is listening (removing the square brackets).
 If you are running the containerised version that is part of this repo then this should be `5432`.

 ### Configure SSL
-The Model FHIR Proxy contains an open source reverse proxy and load balancer solution called [Traefik](https://containo.us/traefik/).
-Primarily, the Model FHIR Proxy uses this component as a means to enable HTTPS communication and can be used with both self-signed (for development) and CA signed certificates.
+The FHIR Appliance contains an open source reverse proxy and load balancer solution called [Traefik](https://containo.us/traefik/).
+Primarily, the FHIR Appliance uses this component as a means to enable HTTPS communication and can be used with both self-signed (for development) and CA signed certificates.
 To configure the Traefik container:

 1. Copy your certificate and private key files to the `/ssl/certs` directory of this repo.